 Around the age of 12 months, children transition to the Toddler 1 classroom.
 At this age children are working to strengthen physical skills such as walking and grasping.
 They do this through planned fine and gross motor activities.

 With purposeful teacher-initiated conversation, finger plays, rhymes, and songs, children practice listening, understanding, and expressing increasingly complex language.

 Max Group Size: 11

-Once they reach the age of two, children move to the Twos classroom.
+Once they reach the age of two, children move to the Toddler 2 classroom.
 Through dramatic play and teacher-modeling, there is an emphasis on social-emotional skills such as regulating your own emotions and behaviors.